-- Use accessories like scarves and shawls to cover your chest, throat and neck.
+- Use accessories such as scarves and shawls to cover your chest, throat and neck.

-- Always be aware when you’re in the sun (for example, when driving, your left arm can be exposed to lot of UV rays).
+- Always be aware of when you’re in the sun (e.g., when driving, your left arm can be exposed to lot of UV rays).

 Weight Gain and Loss